 Who is covered under the WICA?

 All local and foreign employees (with a few exceptions) working under a service or apprenticeship contract are covered and can claim.

-Employers are furthermore compelled to purchase work injury compensation insurance for employees who do:
+Employers are furthermore compelled to purchase work injury compensation insurance (also known as WICA insurance) for employees who do: